 Making sure children know their rights — and working to ensure these rights are upheld — factors into everything UNICEF does, including efforts to end child marriage, child labor, child trafficking and the forced recruitment of child soldiers.
 It is the driving force behind UNICEF's efforts to get children back to school and to keep them there and on track to a better future.

-Support UNICEF, which works to fulfill and protect children's rights through its programming and advocacy.
+Support UNICEF's work to fulfill and protect children's rights through global partnerships, programming and advocacy.

 Top photo: UNICEF's efforts to ensure children's rights — including the right to good health — includes working with partners to eradicate vaccine-preventable disease.
 A boy beams after receiving his polio drops during a national immunization campaign in Afghanistan in March 2018. © UNICEF/UN0202777/Hibbert